genotrance/vire/README.md

   `https://github.com/genotrance/vire/archive/master.zip`

-Vire along with all dependencies can be installed to the standard Python location
+Vire along with all dependencies can then be installed to the standard Python location using:
-using:

   `python setup.py install`

+Or as a regular user:

+  `python setup.py install --user`

-As a regular user, `python setup.py install --user` should work but it will require adding `%APPDATA%\Roaming\Python\PythonVER\Scripts` or `~/.local/bin` to the path.
+Installing Vire as a regular user will require adding `%APPDATA%\Roaming\Python\PythonVER\Scripts` or `~/.local/bin` to the path.

 Vire can also be used without installation with `python vire.py` but will require all dependencies to be installed manually.

-  `pip install pygithub`
+  `pip install pygithub` for Python 3.x

+  `pip install pygithub futures pathlib2` for Python 2.x

 After installation, Vire can be run on the command line like an executable.